Murder, Robbery, Blackmail, Kidnapping. Some criminals don't leave confusing riddles and clues

 - The Whole Nine Yards: A slight subversion as the murderer makes the police think that he is the dead man.

-- The Thomas Crown Affair: An Eccentric Millionaire directs a bank robbery.
+- The Thomas Crown Affair: An Eccentric Millionaire directs a bank robbery, keeping his identity hidden from the people he hires to carry it out.

 - Inside Man is the story of "The Perfect Bank Robbery."
 They take hostages, but don't hurt any of them (though they pretend to kill one, purely to scare the police).
 They continually switch around robbers and planted hostages, keeping everyone confused as to who is who.
 Instead of stealing money from the bank, they steal a drawer full of ill-gotten (and therefore undocumented) diamonds—so to the police, it looks like nothing was stolen.
 And they evade capture by hiding among the hostages.